 We strive to recruit and grow the best talent in the industry.
 Our NetEase Games Academy is widely recognized in China as a premier online games training institution which offer a wide range of programs for creative minds.
-We were awarded the 2021 ATD BEST Award by the Association for Talent Development, one of the most authoritative international awards in the global talent development industry.
+We were awarded the 2023-2024 ATD Excellence in Practice Award by the Association for Talent Development, one of the most authoritative international awards in the global talent development industry.
 In addition, we established our in-house game advanced technology research institutions to focus on researching, among other things, reinforcement learning, computer vision and graphics, natural language processing, speech synthesis and music generation.
-Having built a virtuous cycle among our talent, established development pipeline and dynamic culture of innovation and craftsmanship, our storng R&D capabilities continue to enable high-quality production and expansion of successful games.
+Having built a virtuous cycle among our talent, established development pipeline and dynamic culture of innovation and craftsmanship, our strong R&D capabilities continue to enable high-quality production and expansion of successful games.